WebOrigami/docs/content/language/expressions.md

 This is different than JavaScript, where the above produces: `"Hello, [object Object]."`

-Among other things, this means that a template can inline the text content a file by name:
+Among other things, this means that a template can inline the text content of a file by name:

 ```console
 $ cat pet.txt